 - Include any Non-Competition Agreements in response to Item 3(b).

-Non-Competition Agreements that are exhibits to the main agreement should be included.
+Non-Competition Agreements should be included.
 Submit the most recent draft if the Non-Competition Agreement is not yet signed.

 - Stipulate to the appropriate size of person in Item 4(b) if required.